 Until this year.
 I’ve noticed a lot more MINIs this summer and very, very few have waved back at me.
 Especially in London.
 In St. Thomas and Aylmer, yes, there is sometimes acknowledgement.
 But London, no. Come on, people.
 We drive a car that has clubs and model toys.
 We drive a car that looks cute in packs.
 We recognize our fellow MINI drivers.

-If you’re interested in the Forest City MINI Club, call MINI London for contact information.
+Interested in the Forest City MINI Club?
+Call MINI London for contact information.
 The book below is really good on Mini’s history.

 Newfoundland Mi'kmaq, family history, Coronation Street, etc.